7 Quick and Easy Passover Recipes for the Busy, Jewish Millennial

 With dipping sauce: about 40 minutes

-You just make them as you would normal chicken cutlets (egg wash, matzoh cake meal and coconut mixture, repeat), using coconut shreds instead of bread crumbs.
+Just make them as you would ordinary chicken cutlets (egg wash, matzoh cake meal, and coconut mixture, repeat), using coconut shreds instead of bread crumbs.
 Nifty, right?

 Honestly, who needs breading when you can use coconut instead?
 You can pick them up (no utensils needed), dip them in this bangin’ plum sauce that is essentially just boiled plums and spices (yum).
-Clean-up time for this bad boy is going to be minimal.
+Clean-up time for this lousy cleaningshouldo be minimal.
 It sounds like you might want to make that plum sauce ahead of time, and in bulk.

 Prep: 15 minutes